I want to start with something I'm not proud of.

 Other People I've Read About

-"Takes longer than I wanted.
-First month I almost gave up.
-But by month two something changed — the ringing got quieter and the sleep got better.
-I'm still taking it.
-I tell people give it at least 60 days before you decide."
+"First month I almost gave up.
+Nothing was happening and I thought — here we go again.
+But by month two the ringing got quieter and sleep got better and those two things together changed everything.
+I tell people now: give it at least 60 days.
+Don't do what I almost did."

 What's Actually In It